Explore our careers opportunities at proSapient

 Prosapient Limited is the controller and responsible for all personal data we process from and about you through our various online and offline channels (collectively referred to as the “Company”, "we", "us" or "our" in this Notice).

 We keep our notice under regular review.
-This version was last updated on the 18th of May 2023.
+This version was last updated on the 1st of September 2025.

 We may update our notice from time to time.
 We will notify you of any changes by posting the new notice on this page.
 You are advised to review this notice periodically for any changes.
 Changes to this notice are effective when they are posted on this page.
 On some occasions, we may also actively advise you of specific data handling activities or significant changes to this notice, as required by applicable law.